Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Related Work

 \section{Related Work}

-\textbf{General GPU-accelerated GNN libraries.} DGL~\cite{wang2019deep} and PyG~\cite{fey2019fast} are among the most popular GNN Python packages that allow easy development and evaluation of GNN models.
+\textbf{General GPU-accelerated GNN libraries.} DGL~\cite{wang2019deep} and PyG~\cite{fey2019fast} are among the most popular GNN Python packages that enable easy development and evaluation of GNN models.
 DGL~\cite{wang2019deep} proposes to implement GNN as SpMM/SDDMM operations.
 PyG's key scheme is scatter and gather operations that switch between edge-parallel regions and node-parallel regions. \oursystem{} instead built upon GEMM and traversal templates.
-By lowering operators to GEMM as much as possible, \oursystem{} obtains better performance for RGNNs.
+By lowering the operators to GEMM as much as possible, \oursystem{} obtains better RGNN performance.
+Besides, DGL, PyG and work based on them do not currently provide inter-operator level IR.
+Our work shows the benefit of capturing inter-operator and inter-relation opportunities, e.g., linear-operator reordering, by operator rewrite at the inter-operator level IR.
+Systems without IR at this level eagerly execute operators without support for such optimizations.

 \textbf{GNN end-to-end compilers.} Seastar~\cite{wuSeastarVertexcentricProgramming2021} proposes a vertex-centric compiler stack to generate performant kernels throughout the training and/or inference of the model.
-Graphiler~\cite{xieGraphilerCompilerGraph} proposes to program the message passing data flow graph and devises several TorchScript transforms to emit highly optimized inference implementation.
+Graphiler~\cite{xieGraphilerCompilerGraph} proposes to program the message passing data flow graph and devises several TorchScript transforms to emit highly optimized inference code.
 Similarly, HGL~\cite{guiHGLAcceleratingHeterogeneous} is an RGNN compiler.
-These prior arts expose PyTorch tensors as operands of all operations to users, and replicate weight to unleash parallelism due to lack of support of flexible data access scheme and/or code generation.
-Thus, they more or less suffer from memory inefficiency and performance degradation.
+These prior arts 1) expose PyTorch tensors as operands of all operations to users and 2) replicate weight to unleash parallelism due to a lack of support for flexible data access schemes and/or code generation.
+Thus, they suffer more or less from memory inefficiency and performance degradation.
+Although the general concept of multi-level IR is not new, this work proposes new optimizations appropriate for each level and effective in reducing data movement and code bloat in the current state of practice: Linear operator reordering and compact materialization are two key and novel features to capture and eliminate repetitive computation across edge types.
+Section~\ref{sec:gnn_applicability} discussed the generalizability of this work.